Tips Bulletin

 Cigarette smoke is stubborn because it causes millions of microscopic smoke particles to cling to your drywall, fabric, and furniture.
 Over time, smoking in the house creates a yellow film that covers everything.
 You have to take immediate action; no one wants to install new drywall.

 Unfortunately, no amount of fancy candles or expensive aerosol spray will save you.
 The smoke smell is always there, lingering.
 You can’t even paint over it with conventional latex paint because the yellow staining bleeds right through.
-However, we have several practical tips to help you fight smoke damage on your walls and ceiling.
+However, we have several practical tips to help you clean smoke damage from a painted wall and textured or painted ceilings.

 How to Get a Smoke Stain off the Ceiling

 Cigarette smoke stains are no joke; in fact, smoke and fire damage are considered exponentially worse than water damage in terms of restoration efforts required.
 Fortunately, we have some simple solutions to your smoke-related concerns.
-Learn how to clean cigarette smoke from damaged walls and ceilings with top-notch tutorials.
+Learn effective ways of getting rid of cigarette smoke smell in the house fast with easy to follow tutorials.

 How to Clean Smoke off the Ceiling